Articles you might also like…

 - Defines the characteristic variables of the individuals who qualify for the study

 - Provides the scope of the total population or universe for determining sample size

 The target population is the master blueprint for the sample.
-It defines (variable characteristics) overall the set or sets of all items (or people in the case of market research) who will qualify for your study.
+It defines (variable characteristics) the overall set or sets of all items (people in market research) who will qualify for your study.

-Depending on the sampling methods chosen, a sample frame is built and a plan is executed to reach each group of people from the target populations from a selecting process defined in the sampling frame.
+Depending on the sampling methods chosen, you choose a sample frame to build your sample size.
+Then, executing a plan to reach each group of people from the target populations from a selection process defined in the sampling frame.

 What are the considerations for the target population in online research?

-All data collection methodologies carry with them strengths and inherent weaknesses.
-These strengths and weaknesses are typically expressed in these terms:
+All data collection methodologies carry with them their strengths and inherent weaknesses.
+These strengths and weaknesses are typically expressed in these terms

-You can still conduct both probability and non-probability sampling methods online depending on the panel provider you choose and the sampling knowledge and panel assets.
-So it possible to have a probability sample of registered Democrats in Ohio, or a cluster sample of restaurant owners ( 3-5 years in business and over 5 million in sales) in Atlanta, Chicago, and Pittsburgh.
+With planning, it is possible to have a probability sample of registered Democrats in Ohio or a cluster sample of restaurant owners ( 3-5 years in business and over 5 million in sales) in Atlanta, Chicago, and Pittsburgh.

 As you design your online study, consider survey questions, and think about the target population, remember that your selection criteria should be precisely defined.